mosman01/NAO-CoA/README.md

 ## NAO-CoA

-- Download .csv files for the needed CoA or NAO from 1980 to 2016.
+- Download .csv files for the needed CoA or NAO from 1980 to 2016:
+NOA Indices (../blob/master/)
+CoA Indices
 - to view timeseries interactively, download the .html files and view offline.
 (They cannot be viewed in Github due to size restrictions)
 - R script will be available soon to create CoA from NCEP SLP for any given domain